-The earliest recorded discovery of fossil bones in Texas was in 1846, by William Carpenter, M.D., a professor in the Medical College of Louisiana.
-Periodically over the next six decades, modest but important collections were made in Texas and sent to Othniel C. Marsh of Yale University and to Edward Drinker Cope of the Philadelphia Academy of Sciences.
+The earliest scientific discovery of fossil bones in Texas was in 1837, by William P. Huff.
+These bones were described in 1846 by William Carpenter, M.D., a professor in the Medical College of Louisiana.
+Over the next six decades, modest but important collections were made throughout Texas.
+These early collections were sent across the country for exhibition and research, and some made it as far as the British Museum and remain in London today.
+Others were sent to Othniel C. Marsh of Yale University and to Edward Drinker Cope of the Philadelphia Academy of Sciences.

 The infamous Cope-Marsh battle was inflamed partly over these fossils, as the mutual jealousy of these great paleontologists spurred a race to be the first to publish on the Permian rocks of Texas.
 Cope was the first to present his findings on the Texas Permian to a scientific meeting, but Marsh was the first in print.

 In 1890-1894 the Texas Geological Survey, under the direction of Edwin T. Dumble, employed Cope to collect and report on Permian, Triassic and Cenozoic fossils from the northern part of the state.
 Among the specimens collected were several species new to science, which Cope named and described.
 The fossils collected under this arrangement also left the state, but in later years a few of Cope’s type specimens were repatriated and are now housed at the Vertebrate Paleontology Laboratory.